denisdefreyne/ddplugin/README.md

 ## Installation

-**NOTE:** *ddplugin* has not been released as a gem yet, so these installation instructions are not usable yet.

 If your library where you want to use *ddplugin* has a gemspec, add *ddplugin* as a runtime dependency to the gemspec:

 ```ruby